-No turf species recorded.
-The regionally significant Triglochin striata was recorded and charophytes dominated by Nitella hookeri aff. cristata and Chara australis were recorded to the lake's maximum depth of 3.6 m.
+In 2004 and 2006 no turf species were recorded but the regionally significant Triglochin striata was recorded and charophytes meadows dominated by Nitella hookeri sp. aff. cristata and Chara australis were recorded to the lake's maximum depth of 3.6 m.
 The tall-growing native Potamogeton cheesemanii was also abundant and tall (to 3m).
-Utricularia gibba was present at high covers to 2.5 m covering indigenous vegetation over much of the lake.
+U. gibba was present at high covers to 2.5 m covering indigenous vegetation on the relatively steep sides of the lake.
 The nationally endangered Utricularia australis was found in small amounts amongst emergent vegetation.